eslint/eslint/docs/rules/max-statements.md

-# Limit Maximum Number of Statements (max-statements)
+# enforce a maximum number of statements allowed in `function` blocks (max-statements)

 The `max-statements` rule allows you to specify the maximum number of statements allowed in a function.